MartinThoma/MartinThoma.github.io/_posts/2016-01-14-svm-with-sklearn.md

           \end{aligned}\]</li>
     <li><b>Slack variables</b>: Even if the underlying process which generates
           the features for the two classes is linearly separable, noise can make the data not separable.
-The introduction of \textit{slack variables} to relax the requirement of linear separability solves this problem.
+The introduction of <i>slack&nbsp;variables</i>
+          to relax the requirement of linear separability solves this problem.
 The trade-off between accepting some errors and a more complex model is weighted by a parameter \(C \in \mathbb{R}_0^+\).
 The bigger \(C\), the more errors are accepted.
 The new optimization